04 May 2018 | 645

 The Marine Biological Association and The Continuous Plankton Recorder Survey (CPR Survey) – both internationally renowned for the quality of their science – have joined forces

-The Marine Biological Association has incorporated the CPR Survey.
+In 2018 The Marine Biological Association incorporated the CPR Survey.
 Both organisations can demonstrate global impact: the MBA was established in 1884 and counts seven Nobel Prize winners among those who have worked here.
 In 2013 the MBA was awarded a Royal Charter in recognition of its long and eminent history and its status within the field of marine biology.
 The CPR Survey is an international non-profit organisation operating global surveys that measure the ecological health of the ocean using marine plankton.
 Its international hub is based at the Citadel Hill Laboratory on the Hoe.

 The resulting synergies and greater influence bring benefits for UK environmental science: